The Recording Academy: History

-In June 2021, The Recording Academy named Valeisha Butterfield Jones and Panos A. Panay as Co-Presidents, the first time the Academy has had multiple leaders in its history.
+In June 2021, the Recording Academy named Valeisha Butterfield Jones and Panos A. Panay as Co-Presidents, the first time the Academy has had multiple leaders in its history.

+In 2022, the academy endorsed the bipartisan Promoting Peace, Education, and Cultural Exchange (PEACE) Through Music Diplomacy Act.
+In September 2023, it co-launched the Global Music Diplomacy Initiative in partnership with U.S. Secretary of State Antony Blinken at the State Department.

 Grammy Awards

-The Grammy Awards are awards presented by The Recording Academy to recognize achievements in the music industry.
-The annual presentation ceremony features performances by prominent artists, and the presentation of those awards that have a more popular interest.
-The Grammys are one of three major music awards held annually, the other two being the American Music Awards and the Billboard Music Awards.
+The Grammy Awards are awards presented by the Recording Academy to recognize achievements in the music industry.

 Organization

 Producers and Engineers Wing

-According to The Recording Academy, The Producers and Engineers Wing (P&E Wing) is a part of the academy made up of producers, engineers, mixers, and other technically involved professionals.
+According to the Recording Academy, the Producers and Engineers Wing (P&E Wing) is a part of the academy made up of producers, engineers, mixers, and other technically involved professionals.
 The producers and engineers wing addresses various aspects of issues facing the recording profession.
 The P&E Wing also advocates for the use of professional usage of recording technology as well as the preservation of recordings.

 The members of this division make up a large portion of those who vote on the Grammy Awards each year.

 Grammy University Network

-According to The Recording Academy, The Grammy University Network (Grammy U) is an organization for college students who are pursuing a career in the music industry.
+According to the Recording Academy, The Grammy University Network (Grammy U) is an organization for college students who are pursuing a career in the music industry.
 It offers forms of networking, interactive educational experiences and programs, advice from music professionals, and internship opportunities.